Stephen Bubb: Other activities

 Bubb was a Labour Party member of Lambeth Borough Council for Clapham Town ward from 1982, serving as chief whip for the Labour group.
-When the Labour group protested against rate-capping by refusing to set a rate, Bubb was among 32 Lambeth councillors who were surcharged for causing the council a financial loss by willful misconduct.
+When the Labour group protested against rate-capping by refusing to set a rate, Bubb was among 32 Lambeth councillors who were surcharged for causing the council a financial loss by wilful misconduct.
 This action disqualified him from being a councillor for five years from the end of March 1986.

 He spent nearly 20 years as a Youth Court Magistrate in inner London (1980-2000).
 He also acted on local health boards in South London (Guy's Hospital and St Thomas' Hospital) and set up an HIV centre there.